Are we failing our youngest dual language learners?: New data insights on child care language environments

 -Dr. Jill Gilkerson, Chief Research and Evaluation Officer at LENA

-The new data analysis from LENA’s researchers paints a clearer picture of just how those current practices and policies are failing DLLs.
+New data analysis from LENA’s researchers paints a clearer picture of just how those current practices and policies are failing DLLs.
 Most studies examining language development in school have been conducted in elementary settings (at which point students who are learning multiple languages are usually referred to as English learners).
 Combine that with the fact that most research on language development in preschool classrooms has focused on monolingual English speakers, and a hole in the research becomes apparent.

-We need to know more about how dual language learners experience early childhood education classrooms, especially as they compose a greater and greater part of the U.S. population.
+We need to know more about how DLLs experience early childhood education classrooms, especially as they compose a greater and greater part of the U.S. population.
 Approximately one in three children aged 0-5 live in homes where at least one caregiver uses a heritage language(s), often alongside English.
 In some states, such as California, as many as one in two children who attend publicly funded early education programs, such as Head Start, are DLLs.

 The data: DLLs in early childhood classrooms